krishna-swivel/test_project/README.md

 Project Codebase

-1.Developed used class components and it canbe converted into functional 2.Used React lifecycle methods.
+- Developed used class components and it canbe converted into functional
+- Used React lifecycle methods.
-3.React Router for the navigation
+- React Router for the navigation
-4.Used Material ui for styling.
+- Used Material ui for styling.
-5.Mobile Responsive
+- Mobile Responsive

 Project Functionalities

-1.Enter the search for to get all the words 2.Validations added if the word is not valid
+- Clcik the search for to get all the words
+- Validations added if the word is not valid
-3.Enter the valid work and find results
+- Enter the valid word and find results
-4.Loading Screen and pass the description for the word